i502Club/OS_Square/readme.md

 Square.Connect library.
 The v2 version of this plugin began when when the breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprectated Square.Connect library to it's successor,  the Square library which is currently at v6.5.
-This version 3.0.0-alpha is to allow for some testing and feedback particularly on foreign currencies and to allow for smoking out(pun intended) any case scenarios that could have been overlooked.
+This version 3.0.0-alpha is to allow for some testing, feedback particularly on foreign currencies, and for smoking testing(i502 pun intended) for case scenarios that may have been overlooked.  v3.0.0-alpha is the first public release so we apologize if it's a bit mis-leading to begin at a v3.

 ## Authors
 [i502 Club](https://www.i502.club)
-This project was based on the template work by David Lee for OpenStore
+This project was based on the templates for OpenStore which David Lee provides for the community.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details